Snowman-scott/.College-Stuffs/README.md

 # College-Stuffs
-This is where all my college work will be upladed
+This is where all my college work will be uploaded

-Constructive Critisism IS welcome :3
+Constructive Criticism IS welcome :3

 These are the actual files from the College Pc